defano/wyldcard/README.md

 ## Parts and Properties

 A _part_ is a scriptable user interface element.

 Buttons, fields, cards, backgrounds and the stack itself are parts.
-Menus are also controllable via HyperTalk but are modeled a bit differently than other parts in HyperCard.
+Menus are controllable via HyperTalk, but are modeled a bit differently than other parts in HyperCard.
 See the section below for details about [controlling the menu bar](#menus).

 Every part maintains a set of _properties_ that describe its look-and-feel (like its size, location and style).
-Modifying a part's properties modifies the way the part appears and behaves.
+Modifying a part's properties modifies how way the part looks and behaves.

 Note that HyperTalk Java treats properties as "first class" containers than can be accessed in whole or by chunk using the `get`, `set` or `put` commands (this was not quite true in HyperCard).

 ### Referring to Parts

-Parts may be addressed in HyperTalk by name, number, or ID, and a part can refer to itself as `me`.
+Parts may be addressed in HyperTalk by their name, number, or ID, and a part can refer to itself as `me`.
 Use the "Button Info..." and "Field Info..." commands from the "Objects" to view the name, number and ID assigned to a part.

 #### Part IDs